KPFK: History

 KPFK was founded in 1959 as the second station of the Pacifica Foundation.
-Terry Drinkwater was its first General Manager.
+Terry Drinkwater was its first general manager.

 In 1960, KPFK won Pacifica's second George Foster Peabody Award for excellence in broadcasting.
 In 1962, the FCC withheld the license renewals of KPFA, KPFB, and KPFK, pending its investigation into "communist affiliations."
 Pacifica was never cited (see The Investigator).

-In 1963, KPFK ran the very first Renaissance fair as a fundraiser called the Renaissance Pleasure Faire and May Market (the event was managed by Theme Events Limited).
-At the 1964 fair, Art Kunkin distributed The Faire Free Press, a one-shot eight-page tabloidPlotz, John.
-"Zounds, Milady!
-At the Renaissance Faire, all the world’s a stage," Slate (Feb.
-1, 2013). with the "Los Angeles Free Press logo appearing on an inside page.
+In 1963, KPFK ran the first Renaissance fair as a fundraiser called the Renaissance Pleasure Faire and May Market (the event was managed by Theme Events Limited).
+At the 1964 fair, Art Kunkin distributed The Faire Free Press, a one-shot eight-page tabloid with the "Los Angeles Free Press logo appearing on an inside page.
 While the outside pages were a spoof of the Faire's Renaissance theme, featuring cute stories like one about a "ban the crossbow" demonstration, the inside contained legitimate underground community news and reviews.
 Five thousand copies were printed, of which 1,200 sold at a price of 25 cents.
 After the Faire ended, Kunkin circulated a brochure to potential investors and found enough backing to start putting out the paper on a regular weekly basis in July 1964.
 The Los Angeles Free Press was initially produced mostly by unpaid volunteers, many of them were the same people who volunteered at KPFK, where Kunkin had his own political commentary radio show.

 Peter Bergman's Radio Free Oz was first broadcast on July 24, 1966.
 The Firesign Theatre first appeared on Radio Free Oz on November 17, 1966.
 The Fireside Theatre produced the live radio program Dear Friends on KPFK in 1970–1971.
 Twenty-one episodes aired between September 16, 1970, and February 17, 1971.
 Dear Friends was followed with the KPFK show Let's Eat! in 1971 and 1972.